Special Weather Statement

 Things contract when they freeze, so this can cause some instruments to go out of tune.
 More seriously, "damage can be done when an instrument shrinks as a result of the cold air.
 If your instrument is made of real wood, the cold air can cause cracking, which is very expensive to repair.
 Sometimes they are broken beyond repair," according to The Real School of Music.
 If an instrument is left in a freezing car for a long period, try to make it warm up gradually.

 Eggs shouldn't be allowed to freeze in their shells; if that happens, throw away any cracked eggs.
 Keep the un-cracked ones frozen, and move them to the refrigerator before use.
 "These can be hard cooked successfully, but other uses may be limited.
-That's because freezing causes the yolk to become thick and syrupy so it will not flow like an unfrozen yolk or blend very well with the egg white or other ingredients," according to the U.S. Department of Agriculture Food Safety and Inspection Service
+That's because freezing causes the yolk to become thick and syrupy so it will not flow like an unfrozen yolk or blend very well with the egg white or other ingredients," according to the U.S. Department of Agriculture Food Safety and Inspection Service.

 Letting a can of beans freeze allows for the water to freeze and expand in a similar way to beer and soda.
 The USDA advises that this can result in a broken seal, causing spoilage.
 If canned food freezes, allow it to thaw in a refrigerator.
 "If the product doesn't look and/or smell normal, throw it out.
 DO NOT TASTE IT!
 If the seams have rusted or burst, throw the cans out immediately, wrapping the burst can in plastic and disposing the food where no one, including animals can get it," according to the USDA.

 If you're visiting a pharmacy during the deep freeze, consider that some medications can be affected by low temperatures.
 "Drugs like insulin can lose their effectiveness if they freeze.
-The same goes for any so-called suspended medication that has to be shaken before use," according to a report in The New York Times
+The same goes for any so-called suspended medication that has to be shaken before use," according to a report in The New York Times.

 This should be obvious.
 But it's worth noting that children and elderly people can be more susceptible to hypothermia at cold temperatures, with symptoms such as shivering, confusion and exhaustion, according to the Centers for Disease Control and Prevention.
 So even limited amounts of time in an unheated vehicle could be dangerous.
 The same goes for pets.